heckermanmajo/kek_lang/readme.md

 - struct and methods
 - not a bunch of shit-features

+## Kek Code is Crafted
+Good code is slowly crafted and not shitted out in one go.
+Kek is optimized for crafting code slowly.
+If you want to cobble sth. together use python.

 ## Zen of KEK

 - Every well-intentioned feature will be abused, so have few of them